Cause & Effectโโโโ

 The Creator did not change the default setting of nature after He created it; humans did.
 We are the cause and are responsible for restoring nature to the way it was created.

-And yes, we do have the power to change nature...
-If we change our nature, nature will change for us.
+And yes, we do have the power to change nature; if we change our nature, nature will change for us.

 Nature is our nature.

-— Bahram Cohanfard
+— Bahram Cohanfardโ